 After a few ups and downs with his MMA career, in 2011 Marshall decided to hang up his gloves and dedicate himself fully to coaching, a profession he had carried out simultaneously with fighting since the very start.

 In 2012, Eliot teamed up with his mentor and teacher: Brazilian jiu-jitsu legend, Amal Easton, to open Easton Training Center in Denver, Colorado.
 In addition to being the co-owner and head instructor at Easton Training Center, Eliot also moved into the head coaching role of the highly regarded, Elevation Fight Team.
 Both Easton Training Center and Elevation Fight Team were thriving under his leadership, but in the summer of 2015 Eliot suffered through a bout of severe anxiety, insomnia and depression, the likes of which, he hadn't experienced since his adolescence.
-Relying on support from his friends and family in conjunction with on-going therapy, Eliot has been able to overcome his anxiety and use it as an impetus to reestablish himself as a leader who leads by example, and to become a beacon of hope to others who may be suffering in silence.
+Relying on support from his friends and family in conjunction with on-going therapy, Eliot has been able to overcome his anxiety and now seeks to help others who may be suffering from a similar affliction.